top of page

 Workplaces train output.

-The differentiator is not what people know.
+The differentiator is not only what people know.

 It is how they use their minds.

-How they regulate under pressure.
+How they remain coherent under pressure.

 How they direct attention.